Skip links

 How clothes are made step by step from cotton in factories?

 Clothes are made from cotton in factories through a series of well-defined steps that transform raw cotton into finished garments.
-Here’s a detailed overview of the process:
+Here’s a detailed overview of the process—especially useful if you’re reviewing production for kids clothing manufacturing services, where softness, safety, and consistency matter more than most categories.

 Step 1: Cultivating and Harvesting Cotton